mongodb/docs/source/includes/faq-agents.rst

 Do I need a Monitoring Agent for every MongoDB instance?
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-No. In your |mms| group, a single Monitoring Agent connects to all MongoDB databases.
+No. In your |mms| project, a single Monitoring Agent connects to all MongoDB databases.
 Configure firewalls to allow the Monitoring Agent to connect across data centers and servers.